jmwohl/Openframe-JSClientDocs/source/index.html.md

 Batch geocoding requests are performed by making a `POST` request to the *geocode* endpoint, suppliying a `JSON` array in the body or a `JSON` object with any key of your choosing.

 <aside class="warning">
 You can batch geocode up to 10,000 addresses at the time.
+Geocoding 10,000 addresses takes about 300 seconds, so please make sure to adjust your timeout value accordingly.
 </aside>

 ### HTTP Request